-Any concerns about a child will be recorded via My Concern within 24 hours.
+Any concerns about a child will be recorded via MyConcerrn within 24 hours.
 All records will provide a factual and evidence-based account and there will be accurate recording of any actions.
-Records will be signed, dated and, where appropriate, witnessed.
-Where an opinion or professional judgement is recorded this should be clearly stated as such.
+Records will be

 At no time should an individual teacher/member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person, this type of behaviour could lead to the staff member being taken into managing allegations procedures.
-The body map via My Concern should be used in accordance with recording guidance.
+The body map in the appendix should be used in accordance with recording guidance.